1992 Los Angeles riots: Latinos

-According to a 1993 report by the Latinos Futures Research Group for the Latino Coalition for a New Los Angeles, one-third of those who were killed and one half of those who were arrested in the riots were Latino; between 20 and 40 percent of the businesses that were looted were owned by Latinos.
+According to a 1993 report by the Latinos Futures Research Group for the Latino Coalition for a New Los Angeles, one-third of those who were killed and one half of those who were arrested in the riots were Latino (80% of which were recent immigrants); between 20 and 40 percent of the businesses that were looted were owned by Latinos.
 Hispanics were considered a minority despite their increasing numbers, so they lacked political support and were poorly represented.
 This lack of social and political representation obscured acknowledgment of their participation in the riots.
 Many who lived in the area were new immigrants, not yet able to speak English.

-According to Gloria Alvarez, the riots united Hispanics and black people instead of driving them apart.
-Although the riots were viewed as having different aspects, Alvarez writes that they contributed to greater understanding between Hispanics and blacks.
-Hispanics now heavily populate the once-predominantly-black area, and the relationship between Hispanics and blacks has improved.
-Building a stronger and more-understanding community could help prevent outbreaks of social chaos, although hate crimes and widespread violence between the two groups continue to be a problem in the Los Angeles area.

 Media coverage

-US Marines disembark from their trucks and Humvees in Compton for riot control operations.
-Thousands of federal troops patrolled Los Angeles to restore order.
+US Marines disembark from their trucks and Humvees in Compton for riot control operations in May 1992; thousands of federal troops patrolled Los Angeles.

 Almost as soon as the disturbances broke out in South Central, local television news cameras were on the scene to record the events as they happened.
-Television coverage of the riots was near-continuous, starting with the beating of motorists at the intersection of Florence and Normandie which was broadcast live by television news pilot and reporter Zoey Tur and her camera operator Marika Gerrard.
+Television coverage of the riots was near-continuous, starting with the beating of motorists and pedestrians at the intersection of Florence and Normandie which was broadcast live by television news pilot and reporter Zoey Tur and her camera operator Marika Gerrard.

 In part because of extensive media coverage of the Los Angeles riots, smaller but similar riots and other anti-police actions took place in other cities throughout the United States.
 The Emergency Broadcast System was also utilized during the rioting.

-Another prominent source of media coverage was Korea Times, an independent Korean American newspaper.

-The Korea Times

-Richard Reyes Fruto wrote in an article in The Korea Times, "Looters targeted Korean American merchants during the L.A.
-Riots, according to the FBI official who directed federal law enforcement efforts during the disturbance."
-The English-language Korean newspaper focused on the 1992 riots, with Korean Americans at the center of the violence.
-Initial articles in late April and early May described victims' lives and damage to the Los Angeles Korean community.
-Interviews with Koreatown merchants such as Chung Lee evoked sympathy from readers.
-Lee watched, helpless, as his store was burned down: "I worked hard for that store.
-Now I have nothing".